Mika-Lahtinen/kumo-emacs/README.md

 3. Open Emacs, waiting for the initialization of Elpaca.

-4. Restart Emacs, enjoy, if you want to add your own configuration, please create and edit "custom.el".
+4. Restart Emacs, enjoy, if you want to add your own configuration, please create and edit "custom.el" first.